-In this regard, in 2018, the appointment of a new female Independent Director was proposed, for which a specific procedure was set in motion with the help of an external advisor who evaluated the candidates according to the professional profile sought, and which was evaluated by the Appointments and Remuneration Committee.
+In this regard, in 2019, the appointment of two new female Independent Directors was proposed, for which a specific procedure was set in motion with the help of an external advisor who evaluated the candidates according to the professional profile sought, and which was evaluated by the Appointments and Remuneration Committee.

-This commission submitted a proposal for appointment to the Board of Directors for approval by the General Shareholders' Meeting.
+This commission submitted the two proposals for appointment to the Board of Directors for approval by the General Shareholders' Meeting.